staxrip/staxrip/docs/tools.rst

 vinverse
 ~~~~~~~~

-A modern rewrite of a simple but effective plugin to remove residual combing originally based on an AviSynth script by Did e and then written as a plugin by tritical.
+A modern rewrite of a simple but effective plugin to remove residual combing originally based on an AviSynth script by Did�e and then written as a plugin by tritical.

 Filters: vinverse, vinverse2